 - Scanner – free-of-charge – Please bring a USB stick if you would like to save your scanned documents or images.

-Library Members can sign out passes that grant free admission to the following Museums: The National Gallery of Canada, The Canadian Museum of Civilization, The Canadian War Museum, The Canadian Museum of Nature, The Canadian Agriculture and Food Museum, The Canadian Aviation and Space Museum, The Canadian Museum of History and the Ottawa Museum Network.
+Library Members can sign out passes that grant free admission to the following Museums: The National Gallery of Canada, The Canadian Museum of Civilization, The Canadian War Museum, The Canadian Museum of Nature, The Canadian Agriculture and Food Museum, The Canadian Aviation and Space Museum, and The Canadian Museum of History.
 Ask about them at the Circulation Desk.

 The library now has 10 Maker Kits that patrons can borrow for free!
 (See policy below for more information.)
 Some kits, like the Ozobot and Button Maker, can only to be used in the library; they can’t be taken home.
 Most of the others you can sign out.
 We have the following kits available: